Job shadowing might sound a little creepy—does it mean you’re skulking around a workplace, spying on people?

 - What’s the biggest stumbling block you see with younger jobseekers?

 - What does your employer—or employers in general in this field—look for in younger jobseekers?

 - Do you expect the workplace to change much in the next five years?

 - What is the employment outlook for this career field?
 How much demand is there for entry-level jobseekers?

-- Is there anything else that I have not seen today or that we have not talked about that you think is important for me to know as I continue my quest for the ideal career for me?
+- Is there anything else that I have not seen today, or that we have not talked about, that you think is important for me to know as I continue my quest for the ideal career?

 When your job shadowing experience wraps up, be sure to procure contact information from the employee you shadowed (in case any additional questions come to mind once you arrive home).
 Be sure to thank the employee for their time and input.
 And if you arranged the job shadow through someone in HR, be sure to thank that person for their help.
 Best of luck!

 Know that when it comes time to apply for jobs, you’ll need a resume and cover letter that must be customized to every job advertisement your respond to.
 Check the plethora of resources that LiveCareer offers on resume and cover letter writing, and make sure your documents stack up!